Canadian Personal Finance Blog

 If I am to assume that this evaluation is relatively close to what the market will pay for my house, it does change how much (as a percentage) of my house that I own.
 Figuring out how much I still owe on my property, I actually own about 60% of my house currently, which is a reassuring feeling, however, it’s not like I can jettison 40% of the house and thus be out of debt.

-The other problem is, all other houses around me are appreciating in value as well, so the value of my house as an investment is not that great, in that it is unlikely I will move out of it and into a much cheaper house in the near future.
+The other problem is, all other houses around me are appreciating as well, so the value of my home as an investment is not that great, in that it is unlikely I will move out of it and into a much cheaper house soon.

 Gas Below 90 cents a Liter

-Speaking of wacky, in Ottawa gas dropped below 90 cents a liter for a little while, which is very interesting.
-The Canadian Dollar has swing like a pendulum, but now with lower gas prices, suddenly traveling becomes much cheaper than it was going to be six months ago.
+Speaking of wacky, gas dropped below 90 cents a liter for a while in Ottawa, which is very interesting.
+The Canadian Dollar has swung like a pendulum, but now with lower gas prices, suddenly, travelling becomes much cheaper than it was going to be six months ago.
 Will gas prices stay down?
 Don’t know, but it’s nice to see for now, as it makes running my cars (and snow blower) much cheaper right now.

 Stocks Still Dropping